Furniture · Resale guide

 Documentation

-Find the assembly manual.
-If you still have the assembly manual, include it.
-This is incredibly helpful for buyers who might need to disassemble and reassemble the wardrobe for transport.
+Locate Assembly Instructions/Manual: If you have the assembly manual, include it.
+This is a huge plus for buyers who might need to disassemble and reassemble it for transport.

 Listing Photography